renatofdds/aidermacs/README.md

 - Automatically fetches available models from supported providers (OpenAI, Anthropic, DeepSeek, Google Gemini, OpenRouter)
 - Caches model lists for quick access
 - Supports both popular pre-configured models and dynamically discovered ones
-- Handles API keys and authentication automatically
+- Handles API keys and authentication automatically from your .bashrc
 - Provides model compatibility checking

 The dynamic model selection is only for the solo (non-Architect) mode.